kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-1.md

 The command `df.columns` does one thing and one thing well, one might say.
 It returns a list of strings, the list of the columns of the DataFrame.
 Its output can be iterated through, in order to select subsets of all columns.
-An iteration can be done in the form of a list comprehension, that makes use of conditional clauses for example.
-It also helps one find problematic column names, that need to be changed in order to qualify as tidy.
+An iteration can be done in the form of a list comprehension that makes use of conditional clauses for example.
+It also helps one find problematic column names that need to be changed in order to qualify as tidy.
 The output of it also helps one get an overview of all the columns names and therefore is a starting point for dropping certain columns and renaming the columns, so they follow an easy to remember and precise naming pattern.

 ##### Example
 Below, the set of columns of the DataFrame are printed.
-One can see, that there are two types of patterns found in the names of the columns.
+One can see that there are two types of patterns found in the names of the columns.

-1. The first set of columns originates from values found in listings, that are visible to the visitor.
+1. The first set of columns originates from values found in listings that are visible to the visitor.
 These ones have no prefix attached to them and they all have German names.
 2. Columns in the second set have the prefix 'json\_' added to them.
-This comes from the fact, that they were sourced from a *script tag* found in the raw *HTML* code of each listing.
+This comes from the fact that they were sourced from a *script tag* found in the raw *HTML* code of each listing.
 The inner *HTML* of these *script tags* consisted of key-value pairs using a *json* like formatting.
 It was not machine readable though.
 The names of these columns were in English already and only the 'json\_' prefix was added afterwards.